MiddleSchoolEarthScience/middleschoolearthscience.github.io/_posts/2017-11-15-Five-Easy-Ways-to-Improve-Lab-Experiments.md

 5. [Require students to reflect](#reflect)

 ### <a id="mark_the_text"></a>1.
 Mark the text
 Most of the lab experiments my students conduct are modified versions of experiments from resource books and periodicals.
 All the experiments start with a block of text explaining basic information about the topic we are studying.
 Reading this block of text is a perfect opportunity for students to practice marking the text.
-Marking text a strategy which helps students to identify new vocabulary, identify unknown words and to make meaning from a text.
+Marking text is a strategy which helps students to identify new vocabulary, identify unknown words and to make meaning from a text.
 Here is a simple protocol to use with your students:

 #### Simple Text Marking Protocol for Lab Experiments
 1. Read the text in its entirety to the class.
 This serves as an opportunity for struggling readers to hear fluent reading and to have access to an otherwise challenging passage.
 Alternatively, you can ask for a volunteer to read the text; be sure to pick a student who is a strong reader.